pegasystems/docker-pega-web-ready/docs/Building-Image-With-Own-OS-And-JDK.md

 chown -R pegauser /opt/pega/prometheus && \
 chmod 440 /opt/pega/prometheus/jmx_prometheus_javaagent.jar
 ```
-1. Please note yum or dnf update will contact enabled mirror OS repositories to fetch the packages and their latest versions.The repositories are defined in the /etc/yum.repos.d directory.
+1. Please note yum or dnf update will contact enabled mirror repositories to fetch the packages and their latest versions.The repositories are defined in the /etc/yum.repos.d directory.
-   Please ensure these repositories are reachable within the docker host.
+   Please ensure these repositories are reachable within the docker host network.
-2. If building an image using RHEL, yum/dnf update will try to contact Red Hat repositoriesand therefore you will need to confirm your identity using subscription-manager in the Dockerfile to connect to
+2. If building an image using RHEL, yum/dnf update will try to contact Red Hat repositorie sand therefore you will need to confirm your identity using subscription-manager to connect to
    the Red Hat repositories.
 Please refer https://access.redhat.com/solutions/253273 for more details.
 3. If curl is not availble for your base image, consider pulling the curl lib in this section.